 Nickel Silicon Carbide (CODIAC) is a regenerative layer of an electrolessly plated matrix, usually a nickel/phosphorus alloy, with finely divided particles uniformly dispersed in it.
-The particles are uniform in size, and range from 0.1 to 10 microns.
-Coatings contain up to 20 - 30% carbide by volume.
+The particles are uniform in size and the coating contains 30% carbide by volume.
 The nickel matrix alloy most commonly used is made up of 90-93% nickel and 7-10% phosphorus.What will CODIAC do for me?

 Quite a bit.
 CODIAC in a relatively thin layer (0.5 to 2 mil) will provide maximum protection for your substrates against extreme wear and corrosion.
 Since your coated machinery parts will last much longer, reduced maintenance and production costs can be realized.
 Fewer replacement parts will be required, and lost time incurred through machine shut down will be minimized.How expensive is CODIAC?

 Sometimes.
 When coating metallic substrates, a heat treatment step is generally desirable to provide improved adhesion of the coating, hardness of the matrix and improved wear.
-Baking temperatures range from 450 degrees to 750 degrees depending on the substrate.What are the wear resistant properties of CODIAC?
+Baking temperatures range from 450 degrees to 750 degrees depending on the substrate.What substrates can be coated?

 Too many to list them all.
 Included among the successful field applications may be found: